AFIT-R/afit-r.github.io/import/import.md

 Similar to base R, `readr` also offers functions to import .txt files (`read_delim()`), fixed-width files (`read_fwf()`), general text files (`read_table()`), and more.

 These examples provide the basics for reading in text files.
 However, sometimes even text files can offer unanticipated difficulties with their formatting.
 Both the base R and `readr` functions offer many arguments to deal with different formatting issues and I suggest you take time to look at the help files for these functions to learn more (i.e. `?read.table`).

+### Exercises

+1. Download and read in this [*flights.csv* file](https://www.dropbox.com/s/jtkdultbfp2a6sk/flights.csv?dl=1).
+2. Can you figure out how to read in the first line to see the titles?
+Try read in the first 1,000 lines and only the first 6 columns (check out the help file at `?read_csv`.
+3. What function would you use to read in a .tsv file?
+See if you are correct by downloading and reading in this [*facebook.tsv* file](https://www.dropbox.com/s/bpmgrke55lcw13g/facebook.tsv?dl=1).
+4. What function would you use to read a file where fields were separated with "|"?

 <br>